GoInterject/GoInterject.github.io/wGetStarted/L-Drill-CustomerAging.md

 ![](/images/L-Drill-CustAging/14.png)
 <br>

-Finally, clear the reports, refreeze the panes, and upload it to the [ Report Library ](/wGetStarted/L-Create-UpdatingReportLibrary.html).
+Finally, clear the reports, refreeze the panes, and upload it to the [Report Library](/wAbout/ReportLibraryLinks.html).

 <blockquote class=lab_info>
  Do not upload this file to the Report Library if you are following the Training Labs.
 You may save the file locally, however, if you want to keep a local copy.
 </blockquote>